psx-spx/psx-spx.github.io/docs/konamisystem573.md

 Details on how to bitbang SPI, I2C and 1-wire are out of the scope of this document, but plenty of documentation can be found online.

+### ZS01 protocol

+Konami's "ZS01" security chip, used in ZI cartridges, is a pre-programmed PIC16 microcontroller that mostly replicates the X76F100's functionality, allowing the 573 to store up to 112 bytes of data protected by a 64-bit key.
+Unlike the X76F100, however, the ZS01 communicates with the 573 using encrypted packets and self-erases if too many attempts are made to tamper with the encryption.

+A ZS01 transaction can be broken down into the following steps:

+1. The 573 prepares a 12-byte buffer to be sent to the ZS01.
+The first 2 bytes represent the command (read or write) and the address to read from or write to, respectively.
+Data is always read or written in 8 byte blocks, with some blocks being reserved for "special" purposes such as changing keys or reading out the DS2401.
+2. If the command is a write command the next 8 bytes are populated with the payload, in some cases encrypted with the ZS01's "data key" (different for each game).
+For read commands the 573 populates them with a random 64-bit nonce derived from RTC time, which will then be used by the ZS01 as a key to encrypt the response.
+This was probably meant as a way to prevent the replay attacks the X76F041 and X76F100 were vulnerable to.
+3. A (non-standard) CRC16 of the 10 bytes generated so far is calculated and stored in the last 2 bytes of the buffer.
+All 12 bytes are then encrypted using a 64-bit "command key", which seems to be identical across all ZS01 games.
+4. The encrypted packet is sent to the ZS01.
+If the CRC16 is correct after decryption the ZS01 will reply with an I2C ACK, otherwise it will ignore the packet and decrement its remaining attempts counter.
+5. The 573 proceeds to read 12 bytes from the ZS01 and decrypt them using the nonce it generated earlier.
+For write commands, the nonce provided in the last read command issued is reused by the ZS01.
+6. The CRC16 of the response's first 10 bytes is calculated and compared against the one received in the last 2 bytes; if it matches, the response is considered valid.
+The first byte will be zero if the command was executed successfully by the ZS01.
+The second byte seems to be a "seed" of sorts used in the encryption algorithm.
+The remaining 8 bytes contain the requested payload for read commands.

 ## External modules

 Over the 573's lifetime Konami introduced several add-ons that extended its